ergoplatform/ergodocs/docs/dev/protocol/scaling.md

 ## Layer 1 (Blockchain)

-Ergo supports multiple on-chain scalability solutions such as Sharding.
+Ergo supports multiple on-chain scalability solutions, such as Sharding.

 **Sharding** as per [*' On the Security and Performance of Blockchain Sharding'*](https://eprint.iacr.org/2021/1276)

 **Sub-block confirmation protocols:** such as ([Bitcoin-NG](https://www.usenix.org/system/files/conference/nsdi16/nsdi16-paper-eyal.pdf) or [Flux](https://www.usenix.org/system/files/atc20-li-chenxing.pdf) are an active topic for research in 2022.
-Ergo blocks have *extension sections* with **mandatory and arbitrary key-value data**; by putting certain anchors there, it is possible to do BitcoinNG-style micro blocks, Aspen-like service-chains or generic sidechains with just velvet or soft forks.
+Ergo blocks have *extension sections* with **mandatory and arbitrary key-value data**; by putting certain anchors there, it is possible to do BitcoinNG-style micro blocks, Aspen-like service chains or generic sidechains with just velvet or soft forks.
 Also see *[Flux: Revisiting Near Blocks for Proof-of-Work Blockchains](https://eprint.iacr.org/2018/415.pdf)*

 ## Layer 2 (Off-Chain)

-Ergo can utilize multiple off-chain solutions, such as [Hydra](https://iohk.io/en/research/library/papers/hydrafast-isomorphic-state-channels/) and sidechains to compress blockchain bloat and provide similar benefits as zk-rollups.
+Ergo can utilise multiple off-chain solutions, such as [Hydra](https://iohk.io/en/research/library/papers/hydrafast-isomorphic-state-channels/) and sidechains to compress blockchain bloat and provide similar benefits as zk-rollups.
 Ergo can also be compatible with other UTXO Layer 2 solutions, such as Bitcoin's Lightning Network.
 The implementation here will depend on the applications being built on Ergo.

 ### Plasma

 **Plasma** The ledger is stored as an AVL tree, a balanced and sorted binary tree.
 Users perform off-chain transactions with the bank, and the ledger keeps changing.
 Occasionally, the bank publishes a compact snapshot of the ledger on the blockchain.

 You can use Plasma to create Plasma chains and make a full L2 solution.
-Right now it’s mostly just used for data compression and simplifying contracts, though Plasma chains will likely come in the future.
+Right now, it’s mostly just used for data compression and simplifying contracts, though Plasma chains will likely come in the future.

 > Plasma tutorials for Ergo have now been released.
 Please see [Bank](https://github.com/ergoplatform/ergo-jde/blob/main/kiosk/src/test/scala/kiosk/avltree/bank/Bank.md) & [AVLTrees](https://github.com/ergoplatform/ergo-jde/blob/main/kiosk/src/test/scala/kiosk/avltree/AvlTrees.md)